Parents & Caregivers

 then had to fight for acknowledgement of their struggles the next?

-Have you sincerely tried to comfort them only to trigger a meltdown, leaving you wondering “what the heck did I say?”
+Have you sincerely tried to comfort your child only to trigger a meltdown, leaving you wondering “what the heck did I say?”

 Let’s get this out of the way: